 SOME PRACTICAL HINTS

-- When devising safe experiments seek to move deliberately from WORRY to a PLAN and to an ACTION.
+- When devising safe experiments seek to move deliberately from WORRY to a PLAN and then to an ACTION.
 Notice how it is possible to WORRY about PARTS of a PLAN and even to worry about an ACTION before you do it.
 This can simply send you in a circle dominated by worry.
-Seek to move forward and use any support around you to help sustain that focus; that move from worry into action.
+This can become rumination.
+Seek to move forward, and use any support around you to help sustain that focus and move your prom worry into action.
 Notice how anger can actually help here!

 - In my view, you cannot have too small a step in this ‘graded exposure’, as it is called in psychological treatments.
 It is easy to over-demand of yourself and other people may understand why some small thing cannot be achieved.